Azure/terraform-azurerm-avm-res-eventgrid-namespace/README.md

 ### <a name="input_namespace_topics"></a> [namespace\_topics](#input\_namespace\_topics)

 Description: (Optional) A map of namespace topics to create in the EventGrid Namespace.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
+Each object in the map supports the following attributes:
+- `name` - (Required) The name of the namespace topic.
+- `event_retention_days` - (Optional) The number of days to retain events for the topic.
+Defaults to 1 day.

 Type: